-Storage of specimens - Refrigerate all specimens at 2°- 8°C until ready for testing.
-If serum or plasma specimens will not be tested within 48 hours of collection, they should be stored at or below -20°C. Specimens should not be repeatedly frozen and thawed.
+Storage of specimens - Whole blood can be stored between 2°- 8°C for 24 hours.
 If specimens are to be mailed, they should be packed in appropriate shipping containers as currently described by the carrier services for handling of potentially infectious materials.